someengineering/resoto.com/versioned_docs/version-3.X/getting-started/install-resoto/aws/cdk.md

    :::

-4. The value of `ResotoEKS.ResotoEKSConfigCommandXXXX` in the **Outputs** is a command to configure your `kubectl` to connect to the EKS cluster.
+4. The value of `ResotoEKS.ResotoEKSConfigCommandXXXX` in **Outputs** is a command to configure `kubectl` to connect to the EKS cluster.
 Copy the command and paste it into your terminal.

 ## Launching the Web UI